Gutelvam/DSNanodegree-P02/README.md

     - To run ML pipeline that trains classifier and saves `python ./models/train_classifier.py ./data/Disaster.db ./models`

-**2.** Run the following command in the app's directory to run your web app.
+**2.** Run the following command in the root directory to run your web app.
     `python ./app/run.py`

 **3.** Go to http://127.0.0.1:3001/